dino-lang/implemenation-article/README.md

-# implemenation-article
-This is an article "Implementation of the Programming Language Dino -- A Case Study in Dynamic Language Performance"
+This is a darft of article "Implementation of the Programming Language Dino -- A Case Study in Dynamic Language Performance".
+The final version is to be published on arxiv.org.